artiquare/mastering_rag_workshop/README.md

    - This is related to upcoming Gradio updates that recommend using `type='messages'`.

 These warnings are non-critical and do not affect the functionality of the pipelines.
 Updating to newer versions may introduce additional complexity not covered in this workshop.

+### Credits and References

+- The markdown file in the `docs/` folder was generated using [Docling](https://github.com/docling), an open-source project for processing documents.
+- This project leverages the following libraries and tools:
+  - [Gradio](https://gradio.app/) – Build simple and interactive user interfaces.
+  - [Hugging Face](https://huggingface.co/) – Embeddings, models, and cross-encoder reranking.
+  - [rank_bm25](https://github.com/dorianbrown/rank_bm25) – Keyword-based retrieval using the BM25 algorithm.
+  - [LangChain](https://www.langchain.com/) – Develop RAG pipelines and chain integrations.